mjhilton/jdr-testing-guides/Demo Guides/05 - Integration testing.md

 ## Extensions
 * Write integration tests for all APIs exposed by the system, stubbing things if necessary :)
+* Write a bash script to execute unit tests first, then integration tests

 ## Set-up steps
 Same pattern as previous pracs